Spherical Tiling by 12 Congruent Pentagons: Combinatorial Conditions

-In this section, we study the combinatorial aspect of tiling.
-This means that we ignore the edge length and the angle, and only require the tiles to have the same number of edges.
+In this section, we study the combinatorial aspect of tilings.
+This means that we ignore the edge lengths and the angles, and only require the tiles to have the same number of edges.
 Most results of the section are well known.

 The results certainly apply to the edge-to-edge tilings as defined in \cite{gs}.
 However, some results can be applied to more general tilings.
 Specifically, we consider a connected graph nicely embedded in the sphere.
-We assume that all vertices in the graph have degree (or valence) $\ge 3$.
-The graph divides the sphere into regions, which become our tiles.
-In other words, our tilings always come from suitable graphs.
+We assume that all vertices in the graph have degree $\ge 3$.
 The interior of a tile is a connected component of the complement of the graph.
 A tile is the closure of its interior.
 The boundary of a tile is what is between the tile and its interior, and is a union of some edges in the graph.

-The exclusion of vertices of degree $2$ means that we do not view an $n$-gon as an $(n+k)$-gon by artificially choosing another $k$ points on the boundary as the vertex.
-Therefore all tiles have naturally well-defined vertices and edges that are already given in the graph, and the tiling is naturally edge-to-edge.
+The exclusion of vertices of degree $2$ means that we do not view an $n$-gon as an $(n+k)$-gon by artificially choosing another $k$ points on the boundary as extra vertices.
+Therefore all tiles have naturally defined vertices and edges that are already given in the graph, and the tiling is naturally edge-to-edge.

 Figure \ref{tile} shows some possible tiles.
 The first one does not have any boundary points identified.
 The others have some boundary points (even boundary intervals) identified.
 In case some boundary intervals are identified, the interior of the tile is different from the topological version of the interior.